-Ovarian cancer treatment has changed significantly since 2016, with widespread access to new maintenance treatments and greater access to genomic testing enabling a more personalised approach to treatment.
-As genomic testing moves at a pace, it is vital that the consent process empowers patients to make the best choice for them.
-We also found that the pandemic may have had an impact on the opportunity to be involved in clinical trials in Wales.
+Ovarian cancer treatment has changed significantly since 2016 with widespread access to maintenance treatment and greater access to genomic testing.
+As the rollout of genomic testing moves at pace, it is vital that the consent process empowers patients to make the best choice for them, which is not always the case.
+We found little progress in increasing access to clinical trials.